 - full of negative thoughts.

-2. Anger signs: What does anger look like?
-What does my body do when I´m feeling angry?
+Anger signs: What does anger look like?
+What does my body do when I’m feeling angry?

-- I feel I can´t control myself (impulsiveness, lack of control, “blinded by rage”).
-Why?
-When we are angry we find it difficult to use our cognitive processes effectively.
+- I feel I can´t control myself (impulsiveness, lack of control, “blinded by rage”, uncontrollable anger).

 - My muscles tighten: